-Policies and procedure should be straightforward and easy to understand.
+Policies and procedures should be straightforward and easy to understand.
 Having said that, there will always be confusion and different interpretations and you have to constantly improve them.
-This is not rare…. it is actually normal in my experience.
+This is not rare…. it is actually very normal.

-Some guidelines regarding policies and procedure to keep in the mind:
+Some guidelines regarding policies and procedures to keep in the mind

 - Try to cover as many areas of your company as you can.